timescale/docs/timescaledb/quick-start/dotnet.md

             ts.InsertData();
 ```

 3. Save and run the program.
-If you have not commented out any method calls in the `Main` program, the application will again drop all tables, recreate them, and insert the new sample time-series data.
-Your output should look similar to this.
+If you have not commented out any method calls in the `Main` program, the application drops all tables, recreates them, and inserts the new sample time-series data.
+Your output should look similar to this:
 ```bash
 $ dotnet run